RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 - **Installation verification (rlcheck)** - `Would you like to run rlcheck to verify proper configuration?
 [Y/N]?`

-    We recommend that you run the `rlckeck` installation verification to make sure that the installation completed succesfully.
+    We recommend that you run the `rlckeck` installation verification to make sure that the installation completed successfully.
     If you want to run this verification at a later time, you can run: `/opt/redislabs/bin/rlcheck`

 ### Installation answer file